mjstraughan/CubingHistory/docs/3x3/3x3ComputerAlgorithms.md

 The shortest solution for the Rubik's Domino he knew involved applying Thistlethwaite's third and fourth phases (these are optimally solvable in at most 13+15 moves on Rubik's Cube) [^kloosterman-1989].
 He optimized them into a two-step process with a maximum of 25 moves.

-In step 1, he placed all U-face cubies to the upper layer; essentially orienting both layers.
+In step 1, he placed all top-face cubies to the upper layer; essentially orienting both layers.
 This can be done in 8 moves.
 In step 2, he restored the rest of the puzzle; essentially permuting both layers.
 This can be done in 17 moves.
 Kloosterman noted that stages 3 and 4 of the Thistlethwaite's algorithm share the same class of moves as his Domino solution, which allowed him to successfully adapt those principles to the Rubik's Cube.

 ![](img/ComputerAlgorithms/Kloosterman1.png)